 Apply online or download the paper application.
 Submit paper applications to Admissions & Registration in Laidlaw Center 102.

 Submit your application after registering for your final Running Start quarter.

 2. Find your math and English starting point

 Find your best starting point for English and math classes.
 Call or contact an advisor for input and help with this process at 360.383.3080 or email@example.com.
 Note that Whatcom accepts placement decisions from other colleges in Washington.

 Registration access times, for students who apply by the priority application date, are set approximately two weeks before the quarter starts.
 We'll send you an email reminding you to look up your access time online.
 New students who apply after the priority date register during general registration.

 4. Pay tuition or confirm financial aid

 The financial aid process takes approximately 6-8 weeks, so eligible students should apply early.
-We start posting financial aid awards for a new school year (summer quarter through spring quarter) starts approximately May 1.
+We start posting financial aid awards for a new school year (fall quarter through summer quarter) approximately May 1.
 Visit Financial Aid for more information.